core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ### Support of CoAP Caching {#sec:req-caching}

-The DoC client SHOULD set the ID field of the DNS header always to 0 to enable a CoAP cache (e.g., a CoAP proxy en-route) to respond to the same DNS queries with a cache entry.
+The DoC client SHOULD set the ID field of the DNS header to 0 to enable a CoAP cache (e.g., a CoAP proxy en-route) to respond to the same DNS queries with a cache entry.
 This ensures that the CoAP Cache-Key (see {{-coap-fetch, Section 2}}) does not change when multiple DNS queries for the same DNS data, carried in CoAP requests, are issued.
 Apart from losing these caching benefits, there is no harm it not setting it to 0, e.g., when the query was received from somewhere else.
 In any instance, a DoC server MUST copy the ID from the query in its response to that query.